PRIORITIES AND POSITIONS

 Louisville is an amazing place to live, work, and play.
 To keep it this way, we need to maintain our small-town character and feel as we build a bright, sustainable, and inclusive future.

 Managing the finances of a small city like Louisville is a balancing act.
+This has been especially true as we address Marshall Fire city infrastructure and resident and commercial property damage and destruction.
 It requires a commitment to setting clear priorities, leveraging all available funding sources, and often making difficult decisions.
-Decisions that must always be driven by a clear understanding of what the community really wants and needs.
-I believe my 30+ years experience helping emerging technology companies focus and set product and market development priorities, innovate out of dilemmas, create and leverage strategic partnerships - always with a view to the bottom line - will bring unique value to our City.
+Decisions that must always be driven by a clear understanding of what the community wants and needs.
+Thirty years experience helping emerging technology companies focus and set product and market development priorities, innovate out of dilemmas, create and leverage strategic partnerships - always with a view to the bottom line - allows me to bring unique value to our City as we address ongoing financial challenges.

 Safe Routes to School & Accessibility